Makktu/StarDrifter-2025/README.md

 1st draft of energy barrier 'nodes' that the player shoots to disable the barriers temporarily.
 Will all need linking up still.
 And graphical boosts.

+### Wed 19 Feb 2025
+Interrupted workday - managed to get energy barrier node logic running.
+Currently game is in no-enemies, no-damage mode while I fine-tune.
+Got to decide whether one or both power supply nodes being disabled can interrupt the barrier.
+Current setup isn't intuitive enough for the player.

+### Thu 20 Feb 2025

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON